dahlbaek/datapackage-py/README.md

 # ]
 ```

-As we could see our locations are just a strings.
-But it should be geopoints.
-Also Rome's location is not available but it's also just a `N/A` string instead of Python `None`.
+As we can see, our locations are just strings.
+But they should be geopoints.
+Also, Rome's location is not available but it is also just a `N/A` string instead of a Python `None` value.
 First we have to infer resource metadata:

 ```python
 resource.infer()